fbpx

 You need a digital storefront to display products and process payments.
 Choose based on your budget and technical skills:

 1. Marketplaces (Etsy): Best for beginners with no marketing budget.
-Built-in traffic, but higher transaction fees and less brand control.
+Built-in traffic, but higher transaction fees.

 You do not need to be a professional graphic designer to start.